cjlux/ASMBL/docs/usage/cam_operations.md

 <img src="images/2d_adaptive_selection.png" width=480>

 * `Tool`
-  * Select/create a cutting tool with appropriate dimensions for what is installed on you ASMBL machine
+  * Select/create a cutting tool with appropriate dimensions for what is installed on you N-Fab machine
 * `Geometry`
   * Select the surface you would like to top surface
 * `Heights`